Death of Diane Whipple: Legal proceedings against Knoller and Noel

 In May 2005, the state appellate court reversed the judge's grant of new second-degree murder trial for Knoller.
 The appellate court ruled that implied malice murder did not require knowledge of a high probability of death but rather just a conscious disregard of serious bodily injury.
 The appellate court returned the case to the lower court to reconsider Knoller's motion for a new trial using the serious bodily injury standard for implied malice murder.

 Knoller appealed the appellate court decision to the Supreme Court of California.
 On June 1, 2007, the California Supreme Court rejected the Court of Appeal's decision and ruled that implied malice murder required proof that a defendant acted with "conscious disregard" of the danger to human life.
-The Supreme Court held that the trial court's standard for implied malice murder (which required a high probability of death) was too strict and the appellate court's standard (which required only serious bodily injury rather than a danger to human life) was too broad.
-The Supreme Court remanded the case to the trial court to reconsider whether to allow the second-degree murder conviction to stand in light of this new reasoning.
+The California Supreme Court held that the trial court's standard for implied malice murder (which required a high probability of death) was too strict and the appellate court's standard (which required only serious bodily injury rather than a danger to human life) was too broad.
+The court remanded the case to the trial court to reconsider whether to allow the second-degree murder conviction to stand in light of this new reasoning.
 The San Francisco Superior Court reinstated the conviction for second-degree murder, and on September 22, 2008, the court sentenced Knoller to 15 years to life.

 Knoller then appealed the trial court's actions.
-On August 23, 2010, the First District Court of Appeal unanimously upheld Knoller's conviction, finding that she acted with a conscious disregard for human life when her Presa Canario escaped and killed Whipple.
+On August 23, 2010, the First District Court of Appeal unanimously upheld Knoller's conviction, finding that she acted with a conscious disregard for human life when the dogs under her care escaped and killed Whipple.
 The California Supreme Court declined to hear her appeal of that decision.
 Knoller is currently serving her sentence at Central California Women's Facility in Chowchilla.

 In November 2015, Knoller petitioned the United States Court of Appeals for the Ninth Circuit to overturn her second-degree murder conviction.
 In February 2016, the Ninth Circuit upheld Knoller's second degree murder conviction.

 On February 7, 2019, California commissioners denied Knoller's first application for parole.
 Her December 2021 parole hearing was first postponed until August 29, 2022, then again until February 15, 2023.
 Her parole was denied.
 The two member panel cited her prison record and stated she would be a danger to society if released.
-She will again be eligible for parole in three years, in 2026.
+She will again be eligible for parole in 2026, at which point she will be 70–71 years of age.

-Whipple's partner, Sharon Smith, also succeeded in suing Knoller and Noel for $1,500,000 in civil damages.
+Whipple's partner, Sharon Smith, also succeeded in suing Knoller and Noel for $1.5 million in damages.
 The civil case was notable in that the San Francisco Superior Court ruled in July 2001 that Smith was entitled to bring suit as Whipple's domestic partner under the Equal Protection Clause, against the defense's argument that a same-sex unmarried partner did not have standing.
 She donated some of the money to Saint Mary's College of California to fund the women's lacrosse team.